tomideadeoye/merislabs-official/prd.md

 You've also clearly articulated the desire for this system to be deeply integrated, moving beyond a collection of separate scripts to a cohesive whole, potentially orchestrated by n8n and accessible via a central interface (like Slack or a future dedicated app), all while leveraging your core Python logic and persistent memory (Qdrant, structured data).

-Let's streamline and synthesize your intentions into a focused plan, addressing your core request: "Help me streamline this based on the features already existing and what we need to do."

 Core Realization & Guiding Principle:

-Your recent journaling reveals a profound insight: Orion isn't just about automating tasks; it's about creating a system for liberation, cognitive relief, and self-discovery.
+Orion isn't just about automating tasks; it's about creating a system for liberation, cognitive relief, and self-discovery.
 It's an "assistant for your mind, so your heart can finally breathe."
 It externalizes your internal world to help you connect the dots.
 This should be the guiding principle for its architecture and feature prioritization.

-orion_config.py: Solid foundation for managing keys and parameters.
+orion_config.ts: Solid foundation for managing keys and parameters.

 orion_llm.py: Robust LLM interaction layer using litellm (multi-provider, two-stage synthesis, fallbacks).
 This is the "brains."